callmecavs/bricks.js/README.md

 It's recommended that you **assign your Bricks instance to a variable**.
 Using your instance, you can:

-* enable the resize handler
+* enable and disable the resize handler
 * add and remove event handlers
 * accommodate dynamically added elements